TheBigRoomXXL/go-http-client-benchmark/README.md

 # Golang HTTP Client Benchmark

-> ⚠️ Running the benchmark can be expensive it you paye egress traffic on your cloud provider.
-Be sure to check the costs before running the benchmark.

 This repository contains measurements and analysis of the performance of the Golang HTTP client from the standard library.

 The goal of this benchmark is not to compare the performance of `http.Client` to other HTTP clients, but to measure under which conditions—in terms of latency, response size and network quality—the http.Client can perform at a **sustained throughput of 2000 requests per second**.
-This number was chosen as a target for the backlink-engine crawler, which needs to process
+This number was chosen as a target for the backlink-engine crawler, which needs to process about a billion pages per week.
-1,000,000,000 page per week.

 ## Methodology

 We use the load tester [hey](https://github.com/rakyll/hey) as the reference implementation of a program that uses `http.Client` to send requests to a server.
 We also use it's output to measure the throughput and latency of the requests.